chipsalliance/firrtl-spec/spec.md

   connect bar, foo
 ```

-Note that a module definition does *not* indicate that the module will be physically present in the final circuit.
 Refer to the description of the instance statement for details on how to instantiate a module ([@sec:submodule-instances]).

+Modules may be either public or private.

 ### Public Modules

-A public module is a module that is marked with the `public`{.firrtl} keyword.
+A public module is marked with the `public`{.firrtl} keyword.
-A public module may be instantiated outside by other circuits.
+A public module has a stable interface allowing it to be instantiated by *other* circuits.
+A public module will always be physically present in a compiled circuit.
+In effect, public modules are the exported identifiers of a circuit.

 The example below shows a public module `Foo`: